Breast-Feeding - Topic Overview

 How do you

 For each feeding, you go through these basic steps:

 - Get ready for the feeding.
 Be calm and relaxed, and try not to be distracted.
 Get some water or juice for yourself.
 And have two or three pillows to help support your baby while he or she is nursing.

-chest are lined up straight and facing your breast.
-It's best to switch which breast you
+- Find a breast-feeding position that is comfortable for you and your baby, such as the cross-cradle or the football hold.
+Make sure the baby's head and chest are lined up straight and facing your breast.
+It's best to switch which breast you start with each time.

 - Provide a complete feeding.
 Let your baby nurse for at least 15 minutes.
 Be sure to burp your baby after each breast.